Analysis | Get ready! We predict cicadas will begin emerging next week.

 Much as the peak cherry-blossom bloom depends heavily on temperatures in March, the weather in April and early May will speed or slow the outburst of cicadas.
 We have had some chilly weather in past weeks, but a significant warm-up this week will help soil temperatures rise.

-According to Daniel Gruner, also a professor in U-Md’s entomology department, current soil temperatures range from the 50s to low 60s in the region.
+According to Daniel Gruner, also a professor in U-Md.’s entomology department, current soil temperatures range from the 50s to low 60s in the region.
 Students in his ecology class have been taking measurements since March.

 “We have several sites that are approaching 64F, while others are stuck in the low to mid-50s,” he wrote in an email.

-“[W]e should start with a trickle this week in some areas as the weather gets hot towards mid-week,” Gruner said.
+“We should start with a trickle this week in some areas as the weather gets hot towards mid-week,” Gruner said.
 “I do not know if it will be the tipping point for the region or if we’ll need to wait a bit longer.”

 Shrewsbury wrote that the first adult cicada of Brood X already emerged on April 19 in Towson.
 “The April 19th adult was early and we will likely see more of these,” she said.

 If the warm weather this week does not trigger many cicadas, another shot of warmth early next week may do the trick.
-After cooler temperatures between Friday and Sunday, temperatures are off to the races again early next week, and predicted to surge above 80.
+After cooler temperatures between Friday and Sunday, temperatures will be off to the races again early next week, predicted to surge above 80.

 Our forecast for a noticeable emergence of cicadas next week is based on the cumulative effect of this week’s and next week’s warm weather.
 We anticipate cicadas will become apparent in large numbers in about two weeks as a third period of warmer-than-normal weather is suggested by computer models around May 10.